-The source language that our framework uses is a pure, functional language named ATL (A Tensor Language) that is designed to express tensor-computation-pipeline schedules as high-level, algebraic expressions [Bernstein et al. 2020].
+The source language that our framework uses is a pure, functional language named ATL (A Tensor Language) that is designed to express tensor-computation-pipeline schedules as high-level, algebraic expressions [3].
+In this section we will introduce and formalize the core constructs of ATL as well as their types and denotational semantics.

-A Simple Pipeline Example.
+3.1 A Simple Pipeline Example

 In this section we begin the description and formalization of the core language constructs of ATL by analyzing a minimal, interesting program.
 Consider the simple two-stage pipeline written in ATL below.

 let

-$$buf := \prod{j=0}^{n} f(j)$$
+$$buf := \prod{j=0}^n f(j)$$

-in $\prod{i=0}^{n} [0 \le i-1] \cdot buf[i-1] \oplus buf[i]$
+in $\prod{i=0}^n [0 \le i-1] \cdot buf[i-1] \oplus buf[i]$

 This program encodes a pipeline in which the first stage is some computation represented by the function f(x), and the second stage is computed as a sum of f(x-1) and f(x).
-In ATL, each function is represented as a tensor generated by the tensor-comprehension operator $\square$ .
+In ATL, each function is represented as a tensor generated by the tensor-comprehension operator \square .
 This operator realizes a tensor with inputs computed from the expression in its body as a function of the index over a given range.
 Separate stages in a pipeline are represented as sequential let-bindings in which each stage is realized, and every reference to an upstream stage becomes an access into that buffer.

 Given the loop bounds in this program, buf[i-1] will be out-of-bounds for some iterations in the second stage.
 Specifically, in the first iteration of the generation when i = 0, there is a resulting attempt to access buf at -1.
-As a fix, we logically guard the expression with the condition $0 \le i-1$ , a predicate that ensures the access is valid.
-To do so, we use the indicator function from Ken Iverson's APL that returns 1 if its condition is true and 0 otherwise [Graham et al. 2011].
+As a fix, we logically guard the expression with the condition $0 \le i - 1$, a predicate that ensures the access is valid.
+To do so, we use the indicator function from Ken Iverson's APL that returns 1 if its condition is true and 0 otherwise [19].
 Consequently, for iterations where this access is valid, this guard acts as the identity function; and for the iteration where the access is invalid, the additive identity is returned instead.

-The sum of two values is symbolized by the general $\oplus$ operator.
+The sum of two values is symbolized by the general \oplus operator.
 Notice that in this program, while the function types are well-defined, the dimensionality of the data that is being computed is unspecified and therefore polymorphic.
-In particular, it can be inferred upon inspection that f has type $\mathbb{Z} \to X$ , so the overall expression has type X, where X is effectively a type-unification variable.
+In particular, it can be inferred upon inspection that f has type $\mathbb{Z} \to X$, so the overall expression has type X, where X is effectively a type-unification variable.
 In ATL, the possible instantiations of X are limited to a class of scalar or tensor types that we elaborate on next.
-Therefore, for groups of operators that have type-specific implementations but maintain the same algebraic properties, we introduce single polymorphic operators, as is the case with addition and $\oplus$ .
+Therefore, for groups of operators that have type-specific implementations but maintain the same algebraic properties, we introduce single polymorphic operators, as is the case with addition and \oplus .

-3.1 Specification
+3.2 Specification